ICanBoogie/Common/README.md

 ## Requirement

-PHP 5.3+ is required.
+The package requires PHP 5.3 or later.

 ## Installation

-The easiest way to install the package is to use [composer](http://getcomposer.org/).
+The recommended way to install this package is through [composer](http://getcomposer.org/).
-Just create a `composer.json` file and run the `php composer.phar install` command:
+Create a `composer.json` file and run `php composer.phar install` command to install it:

 ```json
 {